 - Classes count toward other degree programs offered at GRTS

 Choose from one of two degree tracks: the Master of Arts in Ministry Leadership (MAML) or the Master of Arts in Biblical Studies (MABS).

 The program is built around eight core courses in Bible and Theology which are the foundation of the Masters degree program at GRTS:

-Students with accredited undergraduate degrees will proceed to the next five classes and upon successful completion, receive either the Master of Arts in Ministry Leadership or the Master of Arts in Biblical Studies degree.
-Students without a complete undergraduate degree may apply the seven core courses to one of several Bachelor's degrees offered by the Professional and Graduate Studies division of Cornerstone University.
+Students with accredited undergraduate degrees will proceed to the next four classes and upon successful completion, receive either the Master of Arts in Ministry Leadership or the Master of Arts in Biblical Studies degree.
+Students without a complete undergraduate degree may apply the eight core courses to one of several Bachelor's degrees offered by the Professional and Graduate Studies division of Cornerstone University.
 This flexibility allows ministry leaders from various academic backgrounds to further their theological education.